iscc/iscc-specs/docs/specification.md

 !!! warning "Text trimming"
     When trimming text be sure to trim the byte-length of the UTF-8 encoded version and not the number of characters.
-The trim point must be such, that it does not cut into multibyte characters.
+The trim point MUST be such, that it does not cut into multibyte characters.
 Characters might have different UTF-8 byte-length.
 For example `ü` is 2-bytes, `驩` is 3-bytes and `𠜎` is 4-bytes.
 So the trimmed version of a string with 128 `驩`-characters will result in a 42-character string with a 126-byte UTF-8 encoded length.
 This is necessary because the results of this operation will be stored as basic metadata with strict byte size limits on the blockchain.

 !!! tip "Pre-normalization"
     Applications that perform automated data-ingestion should apply a custimized preliminary normalization to title data tailored to the dataset.
 Depending on catalog data removing pairs of brackets [], (), {}, and text inbetween them or cutting all text after the first occurence of a semicolon (;) or colon (:) can vastly improve de-duplication.